element36-io/hyperfridge-r0/README.md

 RISC0_DEV_MODE=1 cargo test
 ```

-This will command will use generate a proof for test data.
 To use it with your bank data, you will need to run a component, which connects with our banking backend and then prepare the input for the Hyperfridge zkVM component.
 You can use the [ebics-java-client][ebics-java-client], but any Ebics client will do, as long as you get access to the XML files which are exchanged between your client and the banking server.

 Check out [out testing guide](docs/INSTRUCTIONS.md) to run test and play with test data.

 Open documentation by: